luciotato/LiteScript/ast.lite.md

       properties
         parentNode
-        locked # `true` means the node is lock-on-target.
+        locked # when `true`, means the node is lock-on-target.
 Any exception when locked, is a Syntax Error. lexer
         sourceLineNum
         column